-There’s nothing better than a grande Starbucks Frappuccino pick-me-up on a hot day, but those frosty beverages come with an unhealthy amount of sugar and fat.
+There's nothing better than a grande Starbucks Frappuccino pick-me-up on a hot day, but those iced coffees come with an unhealthy amount of sugar and fat.
 Luckily, you can make your favorite Frappuccino drinks better for your health — and your waistline — by making a few modifications.

 What’s In a Frappuccino, Anyway?